-Matt Caracciolo enters his 10th season with the Cardinals and second as Vice President, Football Operations & Facilities after he was promoted in May, 2020.
-He spent three years (2017-19) as the team's Director, Football Operations after originally joining the Cardinals in June, 2012 as a Football Operations Coordinator.
+Matt Caracciolo enters his 11th season with the Cardinals and third as Vice President, Football Operations & Facilities after he was promoted in May, 2020.
+He spent three years (2017-19) as the team's Director, Football Operations after originally joining the Cardinals in June, 2012 as Football Operations Coordinator.